Who We Are

 Favorite Naperville Building: Thomas Clow House on the Riverview Farm.
 The look of the local Limestone stands out from other buildings and the quality of the craftsmanship.

 I am a Naperville native.
 My ancestors came to Naperville in 1841.
-Like all of the early settlers, they were farmers.
+Like all of the early European settlers, they were farmers.
 I graduated from Naperville Community High School in the years when Naperville was 9,000 people and there was only one high school.

 Favorite Naperville Building: Old Nichols Library, 110 S Washington

 When Ron was born, Naperville had a population of 4200!
 38 years of teaching music, 55 years as leader of the Naperville Municipal Band, one of the premier community bands in the country!
-When he is not busy with music, Ron likes to garden, fish, and work on model trains.
+When he was not busy with music, Ron likes to garden, fish, and work on model trains.